lightdash/lightdash/docs/docs/get-started/setup-a-github-project.md

 Just leave this field as it is.

 #### PROFILES_SUB_PATH
-This is the location of your dbt profiles folder in the `GITHUB_REPO` you entered above.
+This is the folder where your dbt `profiles.yml` file is found in the `GITHUB_REPO` you entered above.

-By default, we've set this to be in the main folder of your dbt project.
+By default, we've set this to be in the main folder of your repo (i.e. `.`).

-If your `profiles.yml` file is in a sub-folder of your dbt project, then you'll need to include the relative path to the sub-folder where your profiles.yml file is (relative to `GITHUB_REPO`).
+If your `profiles.yml` file is in a sub-folder of your repo, then you'll need to include the relative path to the sub-folder where it is (relative to `GITHUB_REPO`).

+Here's an example:
+- my `GITHUB_REPO` is `lightdash/lightdash-analytics`
+- the path to my `profiles.yml` file is `lightdas/lightdash-analytics/profiles/profiles.yml`
+- so, my `PROFILES_SUB_PATH` would be `/profiles`

 #### PROJECT_SUB_PATH
-This is the location of your dbt project in the `GITHUB_REPO`.
+This is the folder where your `dbt_project.yml` file is found in the `GITHUB_REPO` you entered above.

-If your dbt project is in the main folder of your repo (e.g. `lightdash/lightdash-analytics/dbt`), then you don't need to change anything in here.
-You can just leave the `/` we've put in by default.
+If your `dbt_project.yml` file is in the main folder of your repo (e.g. `lightdash/lightdash-analytics/dbt_project.yml`), then you don't need to change anything in here.
+You can just leave the default value we've put in.

-If your dbt project is in a sub-folder in your repo (e.g. `lightdash/lightdash-analytics/data_modelling/dbt`), then you'll need to include the path to the sub-folder where your dbt project is relative to `GITHUB_REPO` (e.g. `/data_modelling`).
+If your dbt project is in a sub-folder in your repo (e.g. `lightdash/lightdash-analytics/dbt/dbt_project.yml`), then you'll need to include the path to the sub-folder where your dbt project is relative to `GITHUB_REPO` (e.g. `/dbt`).

 ## 4. Deploy your Lightdash app instance